 A philosophy paper, up to 5,000 words in length, double-spaced, showcasing the applicant's best work in philosophy.
 (Longer papers may be considered, but applicants are advised to indicate which areas readers are to focus.)

-Recommenders named in the application form will be sent automated emails requesting that they complete an online evaluation and upload the letter of recommendation only after the application form is fully submitted.
-We advise applicants to make sure recommenders know to expect this email and to give them sufficient time to complete this task, ahead of the application deadline.
+Recommenders named in the application form will be sent automated emails requesting that they complete an online evaluation and upload a letter of recommendation.
+We advise applicants to make sure recommenders know to expect this email and to give them sufficient time to complete this task ahead of the application deadline.

 Inquiries regarding the application process should be directed to Humanities Graduate Admissions: email@example.com or the Director of Graduate Admissions for Philosophy, Professor Gwen Bradford at firstname.lastname@example.org.